Kimmel Wins, Tylenol Loses

 He's gone.

-the COJ with the Yeah, so he's running around.
+The obvious person to the obvious person.
+COJ with the yeah, so he's running around.

 He's trying to get all the enemies on mortgage fraud, even though like his own parents and Scott Besson and a whole bunch of other people have committed